k4ntz/HackAtari/docs/index.rst

    .. container:: leftside

-      HackAtari is a wrapper around the Atari environments available in gymnasium.
+      HackAtari is a wrapper around the OCAtari environments available in gymnasium.
+      It allows you to play altered versions of the Atari games.
+      It alters the RAM of the game to create novel game dynamics, allowing for a wide range of variations.
+      HackAtari environments also allow for object-centric Reinforcement Learning, as it is built upon `OC_Atari <https://github.com/k4ntz/OC_Atari>`_ .
-      It automatically extracts the objects that exists in the state, either via looking up their attribute in the RAM (fast), or using vision processing methods.
+      OCAtari automatically extracts the objects that exists in the state, either via looking up their attribute in the RAM (fast), or using vision processing methods.
-      HackAtari environments also allow for object-centric Reinforcement Learning, as it is built upon (OCAtari)[https://github.com/k4ntz/OC_Atari].

    .. container:: rightside